Back to Blog

 rtN((μσ22)Δt,σ2Δt)r_t \sim \mathcal{N}\left(\left(\mu - \frac{\sigma^2}{2}\right)\Delta t, \, \sigma^2 \Delta t\right)

-For daily returns with Δt=1/252\Delta t = 1/252 (trading days per year), the daily variance is σ2/252\sigma^2/252 and daily standard deviation is σ/252\sigma/\sqrt{252}.
+For daily returns with Δt=1/252\Delta t = 1/252 trading years, the daily variance is σ2/252\sigma^2/252 and the daily standard deviation is σ/252\sigma/\sqrt{252}.

 1.4 Simulation Results

-The animation below demonstrates GBM path evolution.
-We simulate 20 paths with parameters calibrated to S&P 500 data (μ=0.12\mu = 0.12, σ=0.214\sigma = 0.214 annualized).
+The animation below shows how quickly identical assumptions can lead to different realized paths.
+I simulate 20 GBM paths using parameters calibrated to S&P 500 data (μ=0.12\mu = 0.12, σ=0.214\sigma = 0.214 annualized).

 GBM Path Evolution

-The static analysis confirms our theoretical predictions:
+The static analysis is consistent with the model's theoretical predictions:

-Figure 1: Geometric Brownian Motion Foundations
+Figure 1: Geometric Brownian Motion FoundationsFigure 1: Geometric Brownian Motion Foundations

 Section 2: The Three-Variable Model